sallar-ba/Neoxtract-Extension/README.md

 ## How It Works

+1. **Auto-Injection**: The extension automatically injects the content script when needed
+2. **Smart Retry**: Uses retry logic with fallback content script injection for reliability
-1. **Content Script**: The `content.js` file runs on every webpage and extracts link information
+3. **Content Script**: The `content.js` file extracts link information from webpages
-2. **Popup Interface**: The popup provides a user-friendly interface to view and interact with extracted links
+4. **Popup Interface**: The popup provides a user-friendly interface to view and interact with extracted links
-3. **Message Passing**: The popup communicates with the content script to request link extraction
+5. **Message Passing**: The popup communicates with the content script using Chrome's messaging API

 ## Data Extracted